cosc2336-ds-alg/assg01-solution/README.md

 request(s) with changes committed and pushed to your copied repository for grading and evaluation.
 For the assignments, you may not be able to complete all tasks and have all of the tests successfully finishing.
-This is ok.
+This is OK.
 However, you should endeavor to have as many of the tasks completed before the deadline for the assignment as possible.
 Also, try and make sure that you only push commits that are building and able to run the tests.
 You may loose points for pushing a broken build, especially if the last build you submit is not properly compiling and running the tests.

-In this problem, up to 50 points will be given for having at least 1 commit that compiles and runs the tests (and at least some attempt was made to work on the first task).
-Thereafter 10 points are awarded for completing each of the tasks.
+In this problem, up to 25 points will be given for having at least 1 commit that compiles and runs the tests (and at least some attempt was made to work on the first task).
+Thereafter 15 points are awarded for completing each of the tasks.
 However you should note that the autograder awards either all point for passing all tests, or no points if any test is failing for one of the tasks.
 Also note that even if you pass all tests, when the instructor evaluates your assignment, they may remove points if you don't follow the requirements for implementing the code (e.g. must reuse functions here as described).
 You may also loose points for style issues.
 The instructor may give back comments in pull requests and/or create new issues for you if you have issues such as these, so it is good to have work committed early before the due date, so that the instructor may give feedback requesting you to fix issues with your current submission.

 ## Program Style

 At some point you will be required to follow class style and formatting guidelines.
 The VSCode environment has been set up to try and format your code for some of these guidelines automatically to conform to class style requirements.
 But not all style issues can be enforced by the IDE/Editor.
 The instructor may give you feedback in your pull comments and/or create issues for you for the assignment that you need to address and fix.
 You should address those if asked, and push a new commit that fixes the issue (or ask for clarification if you don't understand the request).
 In general the following style/formatting issues will be required for programs for this class:

 1. All programs must be properly indented.
 All indentation must be consistent and lined up correctly.
 Class style requires 2 spaces with no embedded tabs for all code indentation levels.
 The editor style checker should properly indent your code when you save it, but if not you may need to check or correct this if code is misaligned or not properly indented.
 2. Variable and function names must use `camelCaseNameingNotation`.
    All variable and function names must begin with a lowercase letter.
    Do not use underscores between words in the variable or function name.
 Often function names will be given to you, but you will need to create variables, and maybe some functions, that conform to the naming conventions.
    - Global constants should be used instead of magic numbers.
-Global constants are identified useing `ALL_CAPS_UNDERLINE_NAMING`.
+Global constants are identified using `ALL_CAPS_UNDERLINE_NAMING`.
    - User defined types, such as classes, structures and enumerated types should use camel case notation, but should begin with an initial upper case letter, thus `MyUserDefinedClass`.
 3. You are required to use meaningful variable and function names.
    Choosing good names for code items is an important skill.
 The code examples and starting code tries to give examples of good and